aspose-slides/Aspose.Slides-Products/slides/en/cpp/merger/otp/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.Slides for C++ supports on all major platforms and Operating Systems.
+ Aspose.Slides for C++ is supported on all major platforms and operating systems.
 Please make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}

--  Microsoft Windows or a compatible OS with C++ Runtime Environment for Windows 32 bit, Windows 64 bit and Linux 64 bit.
+-  Microsoft Windows, Linux, macOS, or another compatible OS with the supported C++ runtime.
--  Aspose.Slides for C++ DLL referenced in your project.
+-  Aspose.Slides for C++ library referenced in your project.

 {{% /blocks/products/pf/agp/feature-section-col %}}